-During 2015, five independent, non-employee directors served on the Audit Committee: Patrick J. Langlois, Ph.D., Laurent Arthaud (until June 2015), Ann F. Hanham, Ph.D., Steven C. Gilman, Ph.D. (since February 2015), and Mr. Hastings (since September 2015).
+During 2016, four independent, non-employee directors served on the Audit Committee: Patrick J. Langlois, Ph.D., Ann F. Hanham, Ph.D., Steven C. Gilman, Ph.D. and Mr. Hastings.

 Management is responsible for SCYNEXIS' internal controls and the financial reporting process.
 The independent registered public accounting firm is responsible for performing an independent audit of SCYNEXIS' consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States) (PCAOB) to obtain reasonable assurance that SCYNEXIS' consolidated financial statements are free from material misstatement and expressing an opinion on the conformity of such financial statements with accounting principles generally accepted in the United States.
 We are responsible for overseeing and monitoring Deloitte & Touche LLP's auditing process on behalf of the Board of Directors.